 Allows the will to be admitted to probate without witness testimony

-State of Oklahoma County of _______________ Before me, the undersigned authority, on this day personally appeared {testatorName}, the Testator, and _______________ and _______________, the subscribing Witnesses, all of whom being by me duly sworn, the Testator declared to me and to the Witnesses, in my presence, that the foregoing instrument is the Testator's Last Will and Testament, that the Testator willingly signed and executed it as a free and voluntary act for the purposes therein expressed, and that the Testator is 18 years of age or older, of sound mind, and under no constraint or undue influence.
-Each Witness, in the presence and hearing of the Testator, declared that the Testator signed (or acknowledged the Testator's earlier signature on) the instrument in the Witness's presence, that the Witness signed the instrument as a witness in the presence of the Testator, that to the best of the Witness's knowledge the Testator is 18 years of age or older, of sound mind, and acting freely and voluntarily without duress, fraud, or undue influence, and that the Witness is at least eighteen years of age and otherwise competent to be a witness.
-Subscribed, sworn to, and acknowledged before me by {testatorName}, the Testator, and by _______________ and _______________, the Witnesses, this _____ day of ______________, 20____.
-(84 O.S. § 55(5))
+Before me, the undersigned authority, on this day personally appeared {testatorName}, the Testator, and _______________ and _______________, the subscribing Witnesses, all of whom being by me duly sworn, the Testator declared to me and to the Witnesses, in my presence, that the foregoing instrument is the Testator's Last Will and Testament, that the Testator willingly signed and executed it as a free and voluntary act for the purposes therein expressed, and that the Testator is 18 years of age or older, of sound mind, and under no constraint or undue influence.
+Each Witness, in the presence and hearing of the Testator, declared that the Testator signed (or acknowledged the Testator's earlier signature on) the instrument in the Witness's presence, that the Witness signed the instrument as a witness in the presence of the Testator, that to the best of the Witness's knowledge the Testator is 18 years of age or older, of sound mind, and acting freely and voluntarily without duress, fraud, or undue influence, and that each Witness is at least eighteen years of age and otherwise competent to be a witness, substantially in conformity with 84 O.S. § 55(5)(a).

 2